regularlady/googlepay/README.md

 Visit [here](https://developers.google.com/pay/passes/guides/get-started/basic-setup/get-access-to-rest-api) to learn how to work with Google on getting registered for a Google Pay API for Passes account and to access the Google Pay API for Passes Merchant Center.

+#### Enable the Google Pay API

+Visit https://console.developers.google.com/apis/api/walletobjects.googleapis.com/overview?project={YOUR PROJECT} to enable the API for your project.
+Without doing so will cause this error:

+    Google Pay Passes API has not been used in project 615220349094 before or it is disabled.
+Enable it by visiting https://console.developers.google.com/apis/api/walletobjects.googleapis.com/overview?project={ID} then retry.
+If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry.

 #### Use OAuth 2.0 for your Server to Server application

-This gem takes of this for you, thanks to [googleauth](https://github.com/googleapis/google-auth-library-ruby).
+This gem takes care of this for you, thanks to [googleauth](https://github.com/googleapis/google-auth-library-ruby).

 ## Development